Intracto/buildozer/README.md

 The `watch` task will watch the source files for changes and rebuild a task when a change is detected:
 - Copy files [if needed](#copy)
 - Clean all dest folders
-- Compiles Sass to css
+- Compiles Sass to CSS
-- Use autoprefixer for vendor prefixing
+- Use [autoprefixer](https://github.com/postcss/autoprefixer) for vendor prefixing
 - Add scss sourcemaps
 - Minifies images and svg
-- Compiles ES6 to ES5
+- Transpiles ES6 to ES5
 - Concatenate `.js` files in the `concat` folder
 - Run `browsersync` if configured